TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 4. Go back to step .2

-This construct might be useful for heavy computations, where saving the previous state would save a lot of time and doing it through fiber would also be more readable than trying to save the previuos state yourself _(Unfortunately, I couldn't find any good example in the wild, though_ 😞 _)_
+This construct might be useful for heavy computations, where saving the previous state would save a lot of time and doing it with `Enumerator` would also be more readable than trying to save the previuos state yourself _(Unfortunately, I couldn't find any good example in the wild, though_ 😞 _)_

 A more general use case, as I already said: lazy enumerator.

 ## The Fun Part

-You've read a lot of theory, not it's time for **the fun part**.
+You've read a lot of theory, not it's time for _the fun part_.
 The best way to learn something is to build it, right?
 Also, it's probably the only time you'll ever actually use fibers, so let's get to it.

 ### Generator

 Ok, let's look at the `Enumerator` example again.
 What we can say about it?

   1. Enumerator accepts block
-  2. The Block is being called with an argument
+  2. The block is being called with an argument
-  3. The Argument has a method `<<` that returns computation result
+  3. The argument has a method `<<` that returns computation result

 That's pretty much all we need to be able to construct a simple abstraction over fiber.
 We'll call it `Generator` because that's what it is.